percona/portal-doc/docs/advisors/checks/mongodb-collections-fragmented.md

 This approach is the safest way to reclaim the disk space but it can be time consuming if your data size is huge.

-For more information on how to reclaim disk space, see the [Percona Blog](https://www.percona.com/blog/how-to-reclaim-disk-space-in-percona-server-for-mongodb/).
+For more information on reclaiming disk space, see the [Percona Blog](https://www.percona.com/blog/how-to-reclaim-disk-space-in-percona-server-for-mongodb/).

 ## Need more support from Percona?